Tharushi-Chethana/GitLab-CI-CD/README.md

 ---

 > **Note to reviewers/recruiters:**
-> This repository is intentionally structured by course sections to document my learning process.
+> - This repository is intentionally structured by course sections to document my learning process.
-> For production-ready repositories, please refer to my other projects listed above.
+> - For production-ready repositories, please refer to my other projects linked above.